TritonDataCenter/rfd/rfd/0034/README.md

 source instance - see the [network provisioning](#network-nics) notes) and returning to the source instance to it's previous running/stopped state.

-An abort will cause CNAPI to issue stop/abort calls to any ongoing migration workflow jobs and cn-agent migration tasks, then CNAPI will rollback/cleanup the migration state and revert the source instance to it's former state (if it was changed).
+An abort will cause VMAPI to issue stop/abort calls to any ongoing migration workflow jobs and cn-agent migration tasks, then VMAPI will rollback/cleanup the migration state and revert the source instance to it's former state (if it was changed).